Jacques Mesrine: Death

-Aftermath
+Legal proceedings

 French police announced that their operation was a success and received congratulations from then President Valéry Giscard d'Estaing.
-There were suggestions in some media publications that Mesrine may have been shot without warning in a way which amounted to extrajudicial killing, but the police pointed out that he had sworn that he would never surrender and that, as well as having a gun on him, Mesrine had been armed with two grenades which were taped together and adapted so they could be brought into action instantly.
+There were suggestions in media publications that Mesrine may have been shot without warning in a way which amounted to extrajudicial killing.
+The police replied that Mesrine had sworn that he would never surrender and that, as well as having a gun on him, Mesrine had been armed with two grenades which were taped together and adapted so they could be brought into action instantly.

+In an interview with French TV in 2001, police commissioner Robert Broussard maintained that the police had given Mesrine a chance to surrender.
+Eyewitnesses and other accounts disputed Broussard, stating that the surrender order came after the gunfire or the standard warnings.

 Sylvia Jeanjacquot underwent multiple operations and served more than two years in prison before being ultimately acquitted of any crime.

 Mesrine's former defence lawyer, Maître Malinbaum, continued for 30 years to fight for a judicial investigation into the events surrounding Mesrine's death at Porte de Clignancourt and to have the French state held accountable for what she saw as the assassination of her client.
+The case was reopened in March 2000, but was dismissed.
+In October 2006, the Court of Cassation declared the Mesrine family's appeal inadmissibile.